danhixon/hintify/README.markdown

 ---
   * jQuery - probably any version but I've only tested with 1.4.1

 I've tested (manually) in Firefox 3, Safari 4, Chrome 5, & IE 7.
+It is pretty
+simple so I expect it to work in all browsers.

 Installation
 ---